HaoZhang1018/MFF-GAN/README.md

 # MFF-GAN_Inf2020
-Code for MFF-GAN: An unsupervised generative adversarial network with adaptive and gradient joint constraints for multi-focus image fusion.
+Code for paper MFF-GAN: An unsupervised generative adversarial network with adaptive and gradient joint constraints for multi-focus image fusion.